Commercial Lunar Payload Services: Overview

 The competitive nature of the CLPS program is expected to reduce the cost of lunar exploration, accelerate a robotic return to the Moon, sample return, resource prospecting in the south polar region, and promote innovation and growth of related commercial industries.
 The payload development program is called Development and Advancement of Lunar Instrumentation (DALI), and the payload goals are exploration, in situ resource utilization (ISRU), and lunar science.
-The first instruments are expected to be selected by Summer 2019, and the flight opportunities start in 2021.
+The first instruments were expected to be selected by summer 2019, and the flight opportunities were expected to start in 2021.

 Multiple contracts will be issued, and the early payloads will likely be small because of the limited capacity of the initial commercial landers.
 The first landers and rovers will be technology demonstrators on hardware such as precision landing/hazard avoidance, power generation (solar and RTGs), in situ resource utilization (ISRU), cryogenic fluid management, autonomous operations and sensing, and advanced avionics, mobility, mechanisms, and materials.
 This program requires that only US launch vehicles can launch the spacecraft.
 The mass of the landers and rovers can range from miniature to 1000 kg, with a 500 kg lander targeted to launch in 2022.

 The Draft Request for Proposal's covering letter states that the contracts will last up to 10 years.
-As NASA's need to send payloads to the lunar surface (and other cislunar destinations) arises it will issue Firm-Fixed Price 'task orders' that the approved prime contractors can bid for.
+As NASA's need to send payloads to the lunar surface (and other cislunar destinations) arises, it will issue Firm-Fixed Price 'task orders' on which the approved prime contractors can bid.
 A Scope Of Work will be issued with each task order.
 The CLPS proposals are being evaluated against five Technical Accessibility Standards.

 NASA is assuming a cost of one million dollars per kilogram delivered to the lunar surface.
 (This figure may be revised after a lunar landing when the actual costs are available.)